 Here, King presented evidence that Stephenson engaged in the following actions designed to get King fired.
 These included:

-• Making outrageous, daily statements derogating African-American
+• Making outrageous, daily statements derogating African-American employees such as:

 – “Black people have a nasty attitude; they’re nasty; they’re ignorant”

 – She was not “going to hire any black dudes here because they are drug dealers and might damage the clients”

 – “Old black women are good for nothing”